 The test revealed the Subli-TEXTILE sublimation paper again had a much higher ink release thanks to its high release coating it achieved a 75% greater ink transfer resulting in a 50% brighter, more vibrant transfer with deeper blacks and punchier colours.

 Test No.3 – White Poly-cotton T-Shirt (100% polyester outer / 100% cotton lining)

 T-Shirt transfer printing is a massive part of the sublimation printing market and it was this that originally set us onto finding a paper that could give the best results possible for our customers.

-Below is a side by side comparison of two transfers produced using our standard Subli-Sharp sublimation paper against the Subli-TEXILE sublimation paper.
+Below is a side by side comparison of two transfers produced using our standard Subli-Sharp sublimation paper against the Subli-TEXTILE sublimation paper.
 This third test shows the comparison on white polyester T-Shirts.
-This test as we had hoped and expected showed a great improvement on the T-Shirt produced using the Subli-TEXILE sublimation paper.
+This test as we had hoped and expected showed a great improvement on the T-Shirt produced using the Subli-TEXTILE sublimation paper.

 Test No.4 – White PU Leather Card Holder

 This final test was with PU leather card holders (these are similar to the PU leather phone cases that are a very popular sublimation product)